la2050/archive/_projects/2016/bridging-gaps-lift-los-angeles-and-one-degrees-partnership-to-expand-networks-and-improve-lives.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/4037609065741-team91.png
 project_video: 'https://www.youtube.com/embed/0kAkWtDm2X0?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  At LIFT-Los Angeles and One Degree, we know that poverty is complex but believe that getting help does not have to be.
-We are combining our respective strengths to provide historically marginalized communities with supports to address short- and long-term needs and goals.
-Both in-person and via an online tool, LIFT and One Degree are working hand-in-hand with families on their journeys out of poverty.
+  LIFT-Los Angeles and One Degree, two nonprofits dedicated to breaking the cycle of poverty, are leveraging technology to put wraparound supports directly in the hands of families.
 project_is_collaboration: 'Yes'
 project_collaborators: 'LIFT, Inc. (a.k.a LIFT-Los Angeles) and One Degree (www.1deg.org)'
 project_areas: